 When will it happen?

 February 2019.
 The project will last for 7 weeks and will start with a week of training in south Wales in early February.
-The volunteers will return to the UK in early April.
+This training is mandatory.
+Volunteers will return to the UK in early April.

 What are we looking for?

 A diverse team with a passion for play and an enthusiasm for our mission:

 You should be: